Dutch B1 – how to reach

 Provided that you grab every opportunity to understand parts of texts that pass your eyes in your Dutch life, the reading skill is the first that you’ll master.
 Keep your eyes open and check your phone for the meaning of the new words!

 When your child is at a Dutch school, at level A2 you understand most notifications of that school.
 However, level B1 is needed in case there are complications around your child or in your own life.
-You will understand written texts at intermediate level.
+You will understand written texts at an intermediate level.
 Unfortunately, Dutch level B1 is not enough to understand texts aimed at highly educated people.

 Dutch B1 – how to reach.
 Understanding or ‘luistervaardigheid’

 As to listening at level B1- you will not reach that level if you don’t expose yourself to it every day.
 For many reasons, listening comprehension is such a complicated skill, that even teachers cannot help you with it.
 Factors like speaking speed, regional accents, bad articulation, ambient noise and not knowing the subject that the person is speaking about, play a big role.
-Start with watching Dutch tv for 15 minutes every day: all above mentioned factors are in it.
+Start with watching Dutch tv for 15 minutes every day: all the above-mentioned factors are in it.

-Hearing Dutch should become normal first, and then, as your vocabulary grows, you ‘ll understand more.
+Hearing Dutch should become normal first, and then, as your vocabulary grows, you’ll understand more.
 When you finally dare to talk with a Dutchman who is speaking fast, ask him: ‘Kunt u wat langzamer spreken alstublieft? – Can you speak a bit slower, please?
 At level B1, a speaker should take you into account.

 Speaking in sentences connected by ‘dat’, ‘omdat’ or ‘als’.
 Dutch B1 – how to reach